A collection of in-depth studies and initiatives pertaining to our ongoing research.

 A research project investigating financial, workforce, and geospatial behavior of young adults with student debt

 The Millennial Student Debt (MSD) series unites credit bureau, Census, and IPEDS data to scrutinize changes in higher education policy across the US and US territories.
-The first work in the series focuses on higher education access and school concentration, the second examines the impact of the Great Recession, and the third highlights student debt trends over the last ten years, breaking down the data by location and demographic.
+Posts in the series focus on, among other topics, higher education access and school concentration; the impact of the Great Recession; the growth of non-repayment; and student debt trends over the last ten years, breaking down the data by location and demographic.
 The maps and reports allow a detailed view of the hardships of student debt, at both the granular level of ZIP codes, and at the highest level, the country as a whole.

 Social Wealth Seminar

-An ongoing virtual forum exploring strategies to manage public assets and resources in service of a more just society, in the United States and across the world
+An ongoing virtual forum exploring strategies to manage public assets and resources in service of society, in the United States and across the world

-JFI’s Social Wealth Seminar is a diverse, interdisciplinary space to foster collaboration at the point where public finance meets progressive social policy.
+JFI’s Social Wealth Seminar is a diverse, interdisciplinary space to foster collaboration at the point where public finance meets social protection.
 We learn from scholars, policy officials, and advocates whose work speaks to questions of public wealth, shared equity ownership, basic income, cooperativism and collectivism, and related topics.

 Inside Out: Mining and Renewable Energy